 So, It’s really important to check the SERPs, for the keyword you found, even if the KD/SD is low.

-It doesn’t mean that you just stuffing those keyword in your articles, never ever do that, just place those keyword where it is necessary.
+It doesn’t mean that you just stuffing that keyword in your articles, never ever do that, just place that keyword where it is necessary.